ElemeFE/node-interview/sections/en-us/os.md

 file locks                      (-x) unlimited
 ```

-Note, open socket and other resources are also kind of file descriptor, if `ulimit -n` is too small, in addition to the file can not open, it may not establish socket links.
+Note: open socket and other resources are also kind of file descriptor, if `ulimit -n` is too small, not only will you not open the file, but also can not establish a socket link.